Creatif/creatif-ui-sdk/docs/tutorial.md

 have to tell them 'No, we cannot make this feature since our **_insert CMS of your choice_** does not support it'.

 The `Form` component is the component that tracks your form.
-It is a wrapper around [useForm](https://react-hook-form.com/docs/useform) at it tracks if this structure needs to be created or updated.
+It is a wrapper around [useForm](https://react-hook-form.com/docs/useform) and it tracks if this structure needs to be created or updated.
 Every new structure must use the Form component.
 Under the hood, Creatif uses `react-hook-form` and it would be good to familiarize yourself with it, but for basic usage, it is ok to use this documentation.